akononovicius/physRisk-content-repository/articles/2014/zemes-drebejimu-modelis.md

 \end{equation}

-This algorithm is implemented in our HTML5 applet bellow.
+This algorithm is implemented in our HTML5 applet below.
 We invite you to try it and observe the emergence of power-law distribution.

 HTML5 applet